EMS Academy

 Paramedic Program

-The Paramedic Class is offered annually, beginning in March, and prepares students with the knowledge and skills required to operate as a Nationally Registered Paramedic.
-MetroAtlanta EMS Academy pass rates on the National Registry Examination are among the highest in the State of Georgia.
+The Paramedic Class is offered annually starting in March and prepares students with the knowledge and skills required to operate as a Nationally Registered Paramedic.
+Metro Atlanta EMS Academy pass rates on the National Registry Examination are among the highest in the State of Georgia.

-The Paramedic program curriculum combines a superior level of academic and clinical experiences in the classroom, at local healthcare facilities and with MetroAtlanta Ambulance Service.
+The Paramedic program curriculum combines a superior level of academic and clinical experiences in the classroom, at local healthcare facilities and with Metro Atlanta Ambulance Service, one of Georgia’s most respected 9-1-1 EMS providers.
 Paramedic clinicals are incorporated to develop skills, experiences and knowledge to prepare the student to successfully perform the duties of a Paramedic.
-Clinicals follow a natural progression, from assessing simple vital signs to providing more complex assessments and treatments, in a sequenced fashion through a competency-based evaluation process.
+Clinicals follow a natural progression from assessing simple vital signs to providing more complex assessments and treatments in a sequenced fashion through a competency-based evaluation process.

 Paramedics function in the field with guidance from their instructors, state certified EMS preceptors and physician oversight before graduating to become crucial members of a comprehensive EMS response system.
 The program is approved by the Georgia Department of Public Health, Office of EMS and Trauma and is accredited by the Commission on Accreditation of Allied Health Education Programs-Committee on Accreditation of EMS Programs (CoAEMSP)

 The Paramedic program is currently not open to the public.
-Students employed full-time as EMTs with MetroAtlanta Ambulance, Bartow County Fire Department, Cartersville Fire Department, Cobb County Fire Department, Marietta Fire Department, Smyrna Fire Department and Paulding County Fire Department may be sponsored into the program by their respective department.
+Students employed full-time with Metro Atlanta Ambulance, Bartow County Fire Department, Cartersville Fire Department, Cobb County Fire Department, Marietta Fire Department, Smyrna Fire Department, and Paulding County Fire Department may be sponsored into the program by their department.
 All applicants must pass a proctored written entrance exam and score 75 or higher and meet other pre-course requirements to be eligible to interview for the class.
 Scholarships may be available from individual employers.
 Applicants are encouraged to check with their department training and education staff to see if sponsorship opportunities exist.

 For more information, contact the MetroAtlanta EMS Academy at 770-693-8422.